igorski/efflux-tracker/README.md

 All source code can be found in the _./src_-folder.
 Efflux is written using [Vue](https://vuejs.org), with the audio engine fully written in TypeScript.

- * _./src/_ contains all source code with _main.js_ and _efflux-application.vue_ being the application entry points
+ * `src` contains all source code with `main.js` and `efflux-application.vue` being the application entry points
+ * `src/components` contains all UI components as Vue files
- * _./src/assets_ contains all used fonts and images
+ * `src/assets` contains all used fonts and images
- * _./src/model_ contains factories and utilities to create and serialize an Efflux song (see _"Efflux song model"_ below)
+ * `src/model` contains factories and utilities to create and serialize an Efflux song (see _"Efflux song model"_ below)
- * _./src/services_ contains a variety of services used to integrate hardware interaction within the application
+ * `src/services` contains a variety of services used to integrate hardware interaction within the application
+ * `src/utils` contains utilities for common operations or to orchestrate batch changes
- * _./src/workers_ contains all Workers (which will be inlined into the compiled output and loaded as Blobs)
+ * `src/workers` contains all Workers (which will be inlined into the compiled output and loaded as Blobs)
- * _./src/utils_ contains utilities for common operations or to orchestrate batch changes

 Additional folders:

  * _./design_ contains SVG icons that are combined into a webfont (currently done manually through Fontello)